artsy/artsy.github.io/_posts/2022-09-07-quick-tips-to-speed-up-ci.markdown

 integrating the Rust-based [SWC compiler][swc] into our front-end build pipeline, we're always trying to reduce the amount of time it takes for a code cycle to take place.
 CI is no exception.
 When a developer opens a PR, we want to ensure they get timely feedback.
-Have their unit tests passed?
+Do their unit tests pass?
 Does the app build correctly?
 And how about smoke tests?
-Each of these jobs are complex processes that take time, and the more one can parallelize said tasks the less waiting devs will need to do.
+Each of these jobs are complex processes that take time, and the more one can parallelize said tasks the less devs will need to wait.
 Scaled out to a whole engineering org, minor improvements to CI can be radical.

 In this regard, two things came across our radar recently that we'd like to
 share: sharding via Jest, and a (free) way to parallelize Cypress.io integration